At a glance

-Scarlet fever is a bacterial infection caused by a strain of Streptococcus bacteria called “Streptococcus pyogenes” or “Group A Streptococcus” bacteria.
-Streptococcal infections typically only lead to a suppurative (pus-producing) inflammation of the tonsils and throat, commonly known as “Strep throat.”
+Scarlet fever is a bacterial infection.
+It is caused by a strain of Streptococcus bacteria called “Streptococcus pyogenes” or “Group A Streptococcus” bacteria.
+Streptococcal infections usually only lead to a suppurative (pus-producing) inflammation of the throat and tonsils, commonly known as “Strep throat.”
 The particular strains that cause scarlet fever also produce a toxin that leads to the typical rash.
 These bacteria are typically spread through droplets, for example in saliva or when people cough or sneeze.

 Scarlet fever is much more common in children than in adults, and it mostly affects five- to twelve-year-olds.
 Unlike with many other childhood diseases, people can have scarlet fever several times in their life.
-About a quarter of all teenagers have already had scarlet fever at least once.
+Every year about 5 out of 1,000 children develop scarlet fever.

-In very rare cases, germs get into wounds.
+In very rare cases, the bacteria get into wounds.
 This can be dangerous because the bacteria can then enter the bloodstream and cause sepsis (blood poisoning, also known as septicemia).
 Although these kinds of serious complications are rare, they can be life-threatening.

 Doctors can usually diagnose scarlet fever based on its characteristic symptoms.
 They often do a quick test known as a "rapid strep test" too, which lets you know whether it’s scarlet fever within a few minutes.
 The test involves taking a throat swab and checking it for Streptococcus bacteria.
 But the outcome of this test isn’t always reliable.
 If Streptococcus bacteria are found, you can be quite sure that they are causing the symptoms.
 But if nothing is found in the sample, you still can’t be sure that there are definitely no Streptococcus bacteria present.
 A sample can then be taken from the tonsils and sent to a laboratory to get more accurate results.
 It takes about one or two days for those lab results to come back.

 There is no scarlet fever vaccine.
-But it’s a good idea to take the same kind of general precautions you would take to avoid colds or respiratory infections.
+It’s a good idea to take the same kind of general precautions you would take to avoid colds or respiratory infections.
 These include washing your hands often and avoiding close contact with anyone who has scarlet fever and might still be contagious.

 A lot of children carry scarlet fever germs in their throat without getting ill, especially in the winter.
 These children are usually not contagious, even if they are shown to have the germs.
 So there’s no need to take measures to prevent infection in those cases.